pravega/pravega-operator/README.md

           claimName: pravega-tier2
 ```

-where:

-- `[ZOOKEEPER_HOST]` is the host or IP address of your Zookeeper deployment.
+**Note:** - `[ZOOKEEPER_HOST]` is the host or IP address of your Zookeeper deployment.

-Deploy the Pravega cluster.
+Deploy the Pravega cluster using the following command.

 ```
 $ kubectl create -f pravega.yaml
 ```

-Verify that the cluster instances and its components are running.
+Verify that the cluster instances and its components are running by using the following command.

 ```
 $ kubectl get PravegaCluster